MateuszSionkowski/AHOS-Hacking-Web-Applications/README.md

 # AHOS: Hacking Web Applications

-Welcome to the **Ethical Hacking Labs** repository!
+Welcome to the **AHOS: Hacking Web Applications** repository!
 This project provides interactive, hands-on ethical hacking labs designed to help learners practice and refine their cybersecurity skills.

 ---